Performance Analysis of Digital Processing-in-Memory through a Case Study on Convolutional-Neural-Network Acceleration: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Recent works have proposed to utilize emerging digital bitwise PIM approaches towards the full-precision acceleration of CNNs as an alternative to analog PIM.
+Recent works have proposed to utilize emerging digital bitwise PIM approaches toward the full-precision acceleration of CNNs as an alternative to analog PIM.
 This approach benefits from the high accuracy of digital floating point operations and the reduction in data transfer due to the in-memory operations.
 However, through a series of benchmarks starting with element-wise vectored operations and culminating in CNN inference and training, we demonstrate that digital PIM approaches, with current parameters, are unable to surpass GPU performance for full-precision CNN acceleration.
+These updated results differ from those presented in FloatPIM~\cite{FloatPIM} primarily due to the shift of the model weights from the CPU to the GPU in the baseline evaluation.
+Furthermore, additional non-idealities not considered in this work such as spatial/temporal variability and resistance drift only further exacerbate this conclusion.
+Therefore, we find that the acceleration of CNN inference and training is not well supported by digital PIM.
+Rather, it may be better supported by other approaches such as analog PIM architectures as they support significantly higher operation throughput \emph{with reduced accuracy} due to the computation being performed in the analog domain rather than via floating-point arithmetic algorithms.